rafaelmardojai/firefox-gnome-theme/README.md

 11. Be happy with your new gnomish Firefox.

+### Required Firefox preferences
+We provide a **user.js** configuration file in `configuration/user.js` that enable some preferences required by this theme to work.

+You should already have this file installed if you followed one of the installation methods but in any case be sure this preferences are enabled under `about:config`:

+- `toolkit.legacyUserProfileCustomizations.stylesheets`

+	This preference is need to load the custom CSS in Firefox, otherwise the theme wouldn't work.

+- `svg.context-properties.content.enabled`

+	This preference is need to recolor the icons, otherwise you will get black icons everywhere.

+> For other non essential preferences checkout `configuration/user.js`.

 ## Updating
 Both manual and script installation methods should create a git clone in `your-profile-folder-path/chrome/firefox-gnome-theme`, so the easiet way to update the theme is to open this folder in terminal and perform a git pull.